top of page

 About Me

 Katrina has worked in the non-profit, public health, healthcare, and higher education sectors.
-Within these industries, she provided wellness services (e.g., advising, counseling, mentoring, and coaching) to diverse populations.
-Her specialty populations include at-risk, underprepared, low-income, adult learners, young and emerging adults, Black Americans, and communities of color.
+Within these industries, she provided wellness services (e.g., advising, mental, behavioral, personal, and career counseling, mentoring, and coaching) to diverse populations.
+Her specialty populations include at-risk and underprepared students, low-income, adult learners, emerging adults, Black Americans, and communities of color.

 A holistic model is utilized to increase clients' understanding of the interconnectedness of the dimensions in their lives to influence personal satisfaction, physical and mental well-being, meaning in one's life, self-esteem, and to build healthy social connections.
-She utilizes the evidence-based Sweeney and Myers (2003) Indivisible Self Wellness Model to explore the dimensions of
+She utilizes an integrative approach to incorporate Sweeney and Myers (2003) Indivisible Self Wellness Model, along with other evidence-based interventions for best outcomes.

-Katrina holds a Master of Science degree in Higher Education Counseling/Student Affairs and has completed post-master coursework in clinical mental health from West Chester University of Pennsylvania.
+Katrina holds a PhD in Counselor Education and Supervision (CES) from the University of the Cumberlands, a Master of Science degree in Higher Education Counseling/Student Affairs, and has completed post-master coursework in clinical mental health from West Chester University of Pennsylvania.
 She is a Licensed Professional Counselor (LPC) in Pennsylvania and New Jersey and holds two national counselor certifications from the National Board for Certified Counselors (NBCC).

-Currently, she is a doctoral candidate in the CACREP-accredited counselor education and supervision (CES) program at the University of the Cumberlands.
-Her expected completion is March 2023.
-She worked as adjunct faculty in the Philadelphia region to instruct and provide clinical supervision to counselors-in-training.
+She has worked as adjunct faculty in the Philadelphia region to instruct and provide clinical supervision to counselors-in-training.
 Her research interests are multiculturalism, health disparities, marginalized populations (specifically Black Americans), emerging adults, mental health provider implicit bias, and gendered racism.
+Currently, she resides in Philadelphia, PA, has a polydactyl cat, and loves to read, and walking outdoors on sunny days in her spare time.

 1.